By

 Find out if your potential partner can provide that information.
 Even better, ask if they can produce a talent map so you can understand the market in greater depth.

-When staffing major projects, you should also ask whether your HR management recruitment agency can provide the following:
+When staffing major projects, you should also ask whether your agency can provide the following for new employees:

 - Accommodation